-Herders on horseback called 'gauchos' look after the large herds.
+In Argentina, herders on horseback called 'gauchos' look after the large herds of cattle or sheep.

 In Argentina, kids go to either free public schools or attend private schools which can be really expensive.
 In private schools pupils wear a uniform, often complete with tie and blazer, whereas at public schools the pupils all have to wear a white lab coat over their dress so they look alike.
 Children either attend school during the morning shift from 8am-1pm, afternoon from 1pm-6pm or some might even be required to sit in school during a night shift.

 The sports that are the most popular in Argentina are soccer (called fútbol), basketball, rugby and tennis.
 The national sport, however, is called 'pato' and is similar to polo.

 Pato is played on horseback with the rider holding a net in the hand.
 However, few play the national sport as it is an expensive sport.
 Soccer is the most popular sports activity and Argentina has won the world cup two times.
 There are famous soccer stars such as Maradona, Messi and others.

 Argentina is the world's biggest exporter of soybean meal and the third biggest exporter of both corn and raw soybeans.

 Natural gas is the main energy source used for power production in the country.
 Argentina has the world's second largest reserve of shale gas - after the USA - and the 4th largest reserve of shale oil.